Food waste collection

 Food waste is collected from houses in Surrey every week on the same day as your waste or recycling, by your district or borough council.

-Visit your local district or borough council’s website to find out what day your food waste is collected, to report a missed collection or if you need to order a replacement caddy.
-Select your district or borough from the drop down list in the green box to be directed there.
+Visit your local district or borough council’s website to order a food caddy, find out what day your food waste is collected, to report a missed collection or if you need to order a replacement caddy.

 Keep a caddy in your kitchen where you can easily collect and store your food waste (these are supplied by your district or borough council).